 Alternative Loan Financing

 Trainees may meet their educational expenses by borrowing private, credit-based loan financing through Sallie Mae.
-The Health Professions Graduate Loan is a private loan offered by Sallie Mae that offers a variable or fixed interest rate and various repayment options.
-Follow the instructions below to apply:
+The Smart Option Student Loan is a private loan offered by Sallie Mae that offers a variable or fixed interest rate and various repayment options.
+Follow the instructions to apply:

 Alternative loan Instructions